MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

 Host-named site collections can be used to deploy sites in SharePoint Server.
-Because the Microsoft 365 environment uses host-named site collections, new features are optimized for these site collections and they're expected to be more reliable.
+Users who wish to have multiple site collections, with each site collection having its own DNS collection, can opt for host-named site collections to deploy sites in SharePoint Server.

 Learn how to plan for and implement host-named site collections, design URLs, and manage URLs.

-> [!NOTE]
-> Host-named site collections are the appropriate method to deploy sites in SharePoint Server when you need to have multiple site collections, with each collection having its own DNS name.
-Otherwise, you can use path-based site collections.

 ## Architecture and design for host-named site collections
 <a name="section1"> </a>